ViewerWhite8/NumSintK37/README.md

 # PNsint [ ? ]
+Tools Name: PNsint
+Author: Haket

-# Author [Haket]
+# Disclaimer:
-Disclaimer: This tool is only for education and learning, I am not responsible if misused
+This tool is only for education and learning, I am not responsible if misused

 # instalation